Dark Romanticism: Timeline

-18th-19th Century Movements in National Literatures
+18th-/19th-century movements in national literatures

 Elements of Dark Romanticism were a perennial possibility within the broader international movement of Romanticism, in both literature and art.

 Germany

-Dark Romanticism arguably began in Germany, with writers such as E. T. A. Hoffmann, Christian Heinrich Spiess, and Ludwig Tieck – though their emphasis on existential alienation, the demonic in sex, and the uncanny, was offset at the same time by the more homely cult of Biedermeier.
+Dark Romanticism arguably began in Germany, with writers such as E. T. A. Hoffmann, and Ludwig Tieck, and also pre-Romantic figure of Christian Heinrich Spiess, — though their emphasis on existential alienation, the demonic in sex, and the uncanny, was offset at the same time by the more homely cult of Biedermeier.